 There is a two-tiered system for withholding income tax from supplemental wages at a flat rate:

 - Optional flat rate: 22%.
-Because the optional flat tax rate on supplemental wages of up to $1 million in a taxable year is tied to a section of the Internal Revenue Code that is suspended for tax years 2018 through 2025 by the TCJA (§1(i)(2)), it appeared that the withholding rate would increase to 28% (from 25%).
-However, the IRS has confirmed the new rate is 22% (no other percentage allowed).
+The optional flat tax rate on supplemental wages of up to $1 million in a taxable year is tied to a section of the Internal Revenue Code that is suspended for tax years 2018 through 2025 by the TCJA (§1(i)(2)).
+The rate is 22% (no other percentage allowed).

 Backup Withholding Rate